mksa1/xiaomi_sensor_poller/README.md

 #### period

-   (positive integer)(Optional) The period in seconds during which the sensor readings are collected and transmitted to Home Assistant after averaging.
+   (positive integer)(Optional) The period in seconds during which the sensor readings are collected and transmitted after averaging.
 Default value: 60.

    *To clarify the difference between the sensor broadcast interval and the component measurement period: The LYWSDCGQ transmits 20-25 valuable BT LE messages (RSSI -75..-70 dBm).
 During the period = 60 (seconds), the component accumulates all these 20-25 messages, and after the 60 seconds expires, averages them and updates the sensor status in Home Assistant.
 The period does not affect the consumption of the sensor.
 It only affects the Home Assistant sensor update rate and the number of averaged values.
 We cannot change the frequency with which sensor sends data.*

 #### log_spikes

-   (boolean)(Optional) Puts information about each erroneous spike in the Home Assistant log.
+   (boolean)(Optional) Puts information about each erroneous spike in the log.
 Default value: False

    *There are reports (pretty rare) that some sensors tend to sometimes produce erroneous values that differ markedly from the actual ones.
 Therefore, if you see inexplicable sharp peaks or dips on the temperature or humidity graph, I recommend that you enable this option so that you can see in the log which values were qualified as erroneous.
 The component discards values that exceeds the sensor’s measurement capabilities.
 These discarded values are given in the log records when this option is enabled.
 If erroneous values are within the measurement capabilities (-40..60°C and 0..100%H), there are no messages in the log.
 If your sensor is showing this, there is no other choice but to calculate the average as the median (next option).*